 - Important Information: Trail is closed from 20th November to 20th December for fawning

-Isthmus Peak is often compared to the nearby Roys Peak because it has equally impressive 360-degree views of Lake Wanaka as well as Lake Hāwea and the Southern Alps.
-Like Roy’s Peak, this 16 km (10 miles) track with an over 1000 meter (3,281 feet) elevation gain is rated as difficult and requires quite the effort and fitness level to complete.
+Isthmus Peak is often compared to the nearby Roy’s Peak because it offers some of the best 360-degree views of Lake Wanaka you could ask for, as well as Lake Hawea and the Southern Alps.
+Like Roy’s Peak, this 16-km (10-mile) track with over 1000 meters (3,281 feet) of elevation gain is rated as difficult and requires quite the effort and fitness level to complete.

 This first part is one of the most difficult sections.
-Then, comes the cow and sheep pastures which are relatively flat and easy – just watch out for the cow dung.
-Finally comes THE most difficult section, the switchbacks, which are ultimately a series of steep inclines to the summit.
+Then comes the cow and sheep pastures, which are relatively flat and easy – just watch out for the cow dung!
+Finally, you’ll come to THE most difficult section, the switchbacks, which are ultimately a series of steep inclines to the summit.

 At the ridge, you will spot a sign for the Isthmus Peak Track.
 Be aware that the descent down can be hard on your knees due to the steep nature of the track.
 I always take hiking poles for this trail!

-Worth Noting: you can mountain bike these tracks but on many sections you will have to dismount and push your bike.
+Worth Noting: You can mountain bike these tracks but on many sections you will have to dismount and push your bike.

 Related Read: After all this hiking you’re going to be hungry.
 Be sure to check out a couple of the best restaurants in Wanaka!